It’s often better to buy yourself some time to think first, act later.

 BT OpenReach Scam

-Not knowing if Nige had maybe made a complaint to our internet provider, I asked if we had reported a fault.
+Wondering if Nige had maybe made a complaint to our internet provider, I asked her if we had reported a fault.
 No, that wasn’t the case.
 Apparently, it was a problem they could see on their system.

 She gave me a CLS ID number, which when matched up with the number at my end, would be all I needed to assure me that this was indeed a genuine technical support call.